Government of Canada / Gouvernement du Canada

 Marginal note:Taking of samples — intermittent wastewater system

-• (1) The owner or operator of an intermittent wastewater system must, during each period referred to in paragraph 3(a), take at the system’s final discharge point a grab or composite sample of effluent at the following minimum frequency:
+• (1) The owner or operator of an intermittent wastewater system must, during each period referred to in paragraph 3(a), take at each of the system’s final discharge points a grab or composite sample of effluent at the following minimum frequencies:

-• (a) if the period is more than 30 days, every two weeks but at least seven days after any other sample; and
+• (a) if the period is more than 30 days, every two weeks, at least seven days after the previous sample; and

 • Marginal note:Taking of samples — continuous wastewater system